New York Evening Mail: Names

 The paper was founded as the New York Evening Mail in 1867 and published under that name through 1877.
 It then went through some minor name changes, becoming the New York Mail for about a year (November 1877 – November 1878), and then The Mail (through late 1879).
-It then became the Evening Mail from 1879 through December 1881, when owner Cyrus West Field acquired the New York Evening Express (which had been founded by James and Erastus Brooks as a Whig paper in June 1836), and created The Mail and Express.
+It then became the Evening Mail from 1879 through December 1881, when owner Cyrus West Field (1819–1892) acquired the New York Evening Express (which had been founded by James (1810–1873) and Erastus Brooks (1815–1886) as a Whig paper in June 1836), and created The Mail and Express.
 It retained the Mail and Express moniker until 1904, when it eventually became the Evening Mail once again.
 In 1915 the newspaper was acquired by Edward Rumely with financing from a source in Germany.
 Rumely felt that most American newspapers were taking a pro-British side threatening neutrality.

-In January 1924, the paper was merged with the Evening Telegram upon being acquired by Frank Munsey from Henry L. Stoddard.
+In January 1924, the paper was merged with the Evening Telegram upon being acquired by Frank Munsey from Henry Luther Stoddard (1862–1947).
 This later became the New York World-Telegram in 1931.